Wildlife at Borrowdale and Derwent Water

 Did you know?

-Borrowdale is one of the most wooded valleys in the Lake District
+Borrowdale is one of the most wooded valleys in the Lake District, when it comes to native tree species

-we manage around 500 hectares of protected Atlantic Oak wood
+we care for around 500 hectares of protected Atlantic Oak wood

-we have incredibly rare lichens and mosses in the valley's woodland
+incredibly rare 'old growth' lichens and mosses thrive the valley's temperate rainforest

 over recent years otters have returned to the valley

-Vendace, ice age relic fish, survive only here and in Bassenthwaite
+Vendace, England's rarest freshwater fish, survive only here and in Bassenthwaite

 Owls have their breeding season when snow is still falling.
 Around February half term if you go for a walk in Great Wood you can hear tawny owls hooting to each other in their quest to find a mate – the female calls “tu-wit” and the male replies “tu-woo”.
 While there is freshly fallen snow on the ground, look out for the tracks of wild red deer, rabbits and even otters.